aniacm/HCIN620-TeamWebsite/README.md

 Food Wastage (PLAN A)

 ### Description
-We found that everyday there is a huge food wastage on campus dinning service, so we hope that we can reduce that wastage and share the extra food to people who need it.
+We found that everyday there is a huge food wastage on campus dinning service, so we hope that we can reduce that wastage and share the leftover food to people who need it.

 The flow of Food Share: Producing -> Collecting -> Transport -> Distribution

 Potential Problems:
 1. The type and quality of leftover food;
-2. Distribution spot and transportation;
+2. Distribution time and spots;
+3. Transportation routes and storage;
-3. Decreasing number of students buying food from the cafe;
+4. Less students buying food from the cafe;
-4. Limitation on amount of free food for one person
+5. Limitation on amount of free food for one person

 ### Stakeholders
 1. Staffs and managers working in Dinning Service